tjfontaine/cloudnative/machine-learning/kubeflow/quickstart.md

 ./deploy.sh
 ```

 This will download the Kubeflow quickstart deploy script to your development machine and begin running it.
-The script will create a Ksonnet project and begin running it.
+The script will create a ksonnet project and begin running it.

-The Ksonnet project will likely break during running due to OKE clusters using RBAC authorization.
-Fret not, the fix is simply a case of creating a cluster role binding for the Kubernetes user that Ksonnet is using.
+The ksonnet project will likely break during running due to OKE clusters using RBAC authorization.
+Fret not, the fix is simply to create a cluster role binding for the Kubernetes user that ksonnet is using.
 This can be seen from the error message and will look something like:

 ```
 ocid1.user.oc1..aaaaaaaajxscsvyafzdtj3zsgylm4b2rzl6nfg2fkxbvkuizadyzjo4lghla
 ```

-The Cluster Role binding can be created via the following command:
+The cluster role binding can be created via the following command:

 ```
 kubectl create clusterrolebinding default-admin --clusterrole=cluster-admin --user=<USER FROM ERROR MESSAGE>